-20. In Chapter 1 RISK FACTORS, the risk factor 1.7.1 Risks of failure to implement BNPP's strategic objectives or its published financial objectives, or its results do not follow stated expected trends shall be deleted and replaced as follows:
+1.7.1 Risks of failure to implement BNPP's strategic objectives or its published financial objectives, or its results do not follow stated expected trends

-"In connection with the publication of its results for the year ended 31 December 2021, the BNPP Group announced its 2025 strategic plan.
+In connection with the publication of its results for the year ended 31 December 2021, the BNPP Group announced its 2025 strategic plan.
 The plan includes financial and operational objectives.
 In connection with the publication of its results for the year ended 31 December 2023 the BNPP Group revised its objectives for 2025 to take into account the deterioration of the macroeconomic environment, particularly in Europe, the negative effect of European public policy decisions and the trajectory of certain business lines particularly affected by the current cycle.
 The BNPP Group's actual results could vary significantly from these trends for a number of reasons, including the materialisation of one or more of the risks described in this section.
 If the BNPP Group's results do not follow these trends, its financial condition and the price of its securities, as well as its financing costs, could be affected.